Rob Kardashian’s ‘Reclusive’ Behavior In Recent Months Reportedly Worrying His Family

 “He’s totally gone back into his shell again and refused to even spend Easter with his family,” they said.

 The source concluded that the reality star goes through a “pattern” of wanting to return to the public and then going back into hiding.
-Kim echoed this sentiment back in January when she appeared on Watch What Happens Live with Andy Cohen, explaining that Rob has his “moods,” according to Entertainment Tonight.
+Kim echoed this sentiment in January when she appeared on Watch What Happens Live with Andy Cohen, explaining that Rob has his “moods,” according to Entertainment Tonight.

 “His family loves him but at this point, they’re at a loss over what to do,” the source said.